LabtechConsulting/ConnectWiseControlPowerShell/README.md

 ```

 ### -Seconds &lt;Object&gt;
-Used with Quite switch.
-The number of secconds a machine needs to be offline before returning $False
+Used with Quiet switch.
+The number of seconds a machine needs to be offline before returning $False.
 ```
 Required?                    false
 Position?
 6